 Comparison to Maryland Law

 In Maryland, uninsured and underinsured motorist coverage usually extends to people in the vehicle and any family members who live with the insured.
-If a passenger is injured, that passenger would likely have recourse through the vehicle’s uninsured motorist coverage, or through the passenger’s own uninsured motorist coverage (we think that the primary policy would be with the vehicle’s coverage).
+If a passenger is injured, that passenger would likely have recourse through the vehicle’s uninsured motorist coverage, or through the passenger’s own uninsured motorist coverage (we think the primary policy would be with the vehicle’s coverage).
 Uninsured motorist coverage is required in Maryland for motorcycles (though, not for buses or taxi cabs).